AdobeDocs/campaign.en/help/v8/dev/architecture.md

 ![](assets/messagecenter_diagram.png)

+:arrow_upper_right: Message Center architecture is described in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/transactional-messaging/introduction/transactional-messaging-architecture.html?lang=en#transactional-messaging)

 ### Authentication

 To use these capabilities, Adobe Campaign users log on to the control instance to create transactional message templates, generate the message preview using a seed list, display reports and monitor execution instance(s).

-* Single execution instance
+* Single Execution instance
     When interacting with an Adobe hosted Message Center execution instance, an external system can first retrieve a session token (that by default expires in 24 hours), by making an api call to the session logon method, using a provided account login and password.
     Then, with the sessionToken provided by the execution instance in response to the above call, the external application can make SOAP api invocations (rtEvents or batchEvents) to send communications, without the need to include in each SOAP call the account login and password.

 * Multiple execution instances
     In a multi-cell execution architecture with multiple execution instances behind a load balancer, the logon method invoked by the external application is going through the load balancer: for that reason, a token-based authentication cannot  be used.
 A user/password-based authentication is required.

-[!DNL :arrow_upper_right:] Learn more about Transactional messaging events in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/transactional-messaging/processing/event-description.html#about-transactional-messaging-datamodel)
+:arrow_upper_right: Learn more about Transactional messaging events in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/transactional-messaging/introduction/event-description.html?lang=en#about-transactional-messaging-datamodel)